 Best Types of Sprinkles?

-I find the best sprinkles for our homemade confetti cake is classic rainbow jimmies.
-They will melt just slightly into the cake batter and give that classic colorful confetti look.
 If you don’t like the slightly “blurry” look for the jimmies melting into the cake batter, you can also use “quins spinkles.”
 Those are the small coin style sprinkles.
 They hold their shape during baking, but I find them a bit hard in the cake.
 You want to avoid the larger circles and nonpareils varieties.
 They are just too hard for cake batter.

 Baking Tips